 - Don’t forget to get a copy of our Crater Lake National Park Itinerary before you leave on your trip.

 - We have several other blogs on Crater Lake, including our tips on how to see Wizard Island and one of the more unique hikes in the park, the Pinnacles Trail in Crater Lake.
+We also cover what we think are the Best Hikes in Crater Lake National Park.

 - You should view our blog on Camping in Crater Lake National Park if you are planning on camping in the park.